-D.2.1 Methodology and Assumptions used in the Valuation of Technical Provision for Solvency II Purposes
+D.2.1 methodology Assumptions used in the Valuation of Technical Provision for Solvency II Purposes

 The calculation of Technical Provision under Solvency II includes changes to the calculation of provisions for claims outstanding and premium provisions.
-It also introduced the calculation of a risk margin that is not considered under IFRS.
+It also introduced the calculation of a risk marginthat is not considered under IFRS.